Overview

 Setup

 The server is running remotely.
-You’ll use it by configuring your AI software of choice to connect to https://mcp.memoryproto.co.
+You’ll use it by configuring your AI software of choice to connect to https://ai.memoryproto.co.

 Prerequisites

-1. An MCP Client Application (like Claude Desktop, Cursor, etc..)
+1. An MCP Client Application (like Claude Desktop, Cursor, etc.)

 Client configuration